China Overtakes Japan As World's Biggest Vehicle Exporter

-Tokyo: China's global dominance in electric cars helped it overtake Japan as the world's biggest vehicle exporter last year, official data confirmed Wednesday.
+(MENAFN- Jordan Times) TOKYO - China's global dominance in electric cars helped it overtake Japan as the world's biggest vehicle exporter last year, official data confirmed on Wednesday.

 Japanese giants such as Toyota and Nissan have been much more cautious than their Chinese counterparts like BYD on electric vehicles (EVs), banking instead on hybrid models.